-Defence procurement is not just open to military goods suppliers in areas such as maritime; aerospace; cyber security; satellites; emergency services; civil security; humanitarian aid; and research and development (R&D) – but to virtually every supplier of any product or service imaginable.
-As the employer of a huge and mult-skilled workforce, the MoD needs companies like yours to keep it working.
+Military procurement is not just open to goods suppliers in areas such as maritime; aerospace; cyber security; satellites; emergency services; civil security; humanitarian aid; and research and development (R&D) – but to virtually every supplier of any product or service imaginable.
+Employing a plethora of multi-skilled workers, the military sector needs companies like yours to keep it working.

 The UK Ministry of Defence is also a major estate owner.
 The Defence Infrastructure Organisation (DIO), an operating arm of MOD, aims to increase supplier numbers and create a genuinely competitive supply base which offers greater opportunities to small and medium-sized enterprises (SMEs) as well as larger suppliers.
 DIO is responsible for the allocation of assets and the construction and maintenance of estate infrastructure in the UK and abroad.

-The UK spends over £43 billion (2.1% of national income) on defence and security – with plans to increase this in the coming years.
+The UK spends over £43 billion (2.1% of national income) on military contracts – with plans to increase this in the coming years.
 The UK is one of only seven countries that are hitting their NATO defence spend commitments, joining the USA, Poland, Estonia, Latvia, Lithuania and Greece in spending a minimum of 2% of GDP on defence.

 The importance of defence to the economy was underlined in the last Autumn Budget, which saw an extra £1 billion allocated over 2018-2020 to bolster the UK’s key capabilities such as offensive cyber, anti-submarine warfare and the nuclear deterrent.